 - Stormbringers – M4.
 4 pitches of excellent turfy corners and chimneys.

 - The Trolls, the Trolls – M5.
 6 pitches of turfy grooves leading to a deep chimney, then a superb ice gully to finish.

 - The Great Corner – WI4+/M6.
 One of the best mixed routes on the island.
 5 pitches of ice and mixed up a huge corner/chimney line.
 Simply awesome.

 Early start, in order to drive back to Bardufoss Airport for flights home.

-The most convenient way to reach Senja is fly to Oslo, with connecting flights on to Bardufoss airport or Tromso (using the same airline).
+The most convenient way to reach Senja is fly to Oslo, with connecting flights on to Bardufoss airport (BDU) or Tromso (using the same airline).
 Your guide will collect you from the airport on the evening of Day 1, and drop you off on the morning of Day 8, in time for return flights.
 For transfer to Senja and travel during the trip, your guide will transport the team in a hire vehicle.
 Please contact us to discuss the most suitable flights for your chosen dates, and for any other help with your travel plans.